 Please note: Scheduled visits to ARTWORKS Gallery are not available on Puppet Show dates.

 Studio classes are available for teens and adults throughout the year.
 Classes offer instruction in a variety of art mediums, including digital media.

 Young Artists (ages 3 to 5 with an adult caregiver)

-In this introductory class, preschoolers learn about the elements of art through creating with a variety of materials.
-The instructor will base the projects on art from both the Museum’s collection and temporary exhibitions, and each class delves into multi-step processes to engage students in a range of activities from color mixing and collaging to printmaking and sculpting.
+In this introductory class, preschoolers will learn about the basic elements of art through looking at and creating a variety of artworks.
+The instructor will base the projects on works on display in our permanent and temporary galleries.
+Each class will focus on multi-step processes to engage students in a range of activities and materials.
 Class size is limited to ten children with an adult caregiver.
 All supplies are provided.